Our Civic Mission

 Goldsmiths has a long history of local engagement.
 From our founding in 1891 as a technical College to serve the local community in New Cross, we have committed to making a difference through teaching, research, knowledge exchange and public engagement.

 Following a process of consultation, we are among the first universities in the UK to develop a Civic University Agreement, committing us to working even more closely with other local anchor institutions to find solutions to shared challenges.
-This includes driving recovery and regeneration from the Covid-19 pandemic.
+This includes helping recovery and regeneration from the Covid-19 pandemic, supporting people through the Cost-of-Living Crisis and partnering on cultural initiatives such as Lewisham’s year as London Borough of Culture in 2022.

-Across all our work, our Civic Mission is rooted in working with our communities to address issues relating to:
+Across all our work, our Civic Mission is rooted in working with local communities to address issues relating to:

 Our Civic University Agreement